AdobeDocs/app-builder/src/pages/getting_started/first_app.md

 #### Developer with a Console config file

-This flow is intended for developers who do not have access to [Adobe Developer Console](/console) as entitled Enterprise Organization users, likely due to permission issues, but can get credentials that are tied to a App Builder workspace from an entitled Enterprise Organization administrator or developer.
+This flow is intended for developers who do not have access to [Adobe Developer Console](/console) as entitled Enterprise Organization users, likely due to permission issues, but can get credentials that are tied to an App Builder workspace from an entitled Enterprise Organization administrator or developer.

 For this flow to work, the developer should ask someone with access to set up a project and a workspace following the last few sections.
 With the workspace correctly set up, the credentials can downloaded by authorized [Adobe Developer Console](/console) users through the `Download all` button in Workspace overview.